bcgov/startup-sample-project-aws-serverless-OIDC/docs/terraform_state_lock.md

-# Terraform State Locking Issue and How to Unlock State
+# Terraform State Locking and How to Unlock State

 ## Problem Description